beoutbreakprepared/Ebola_NordKivu/README.md

 Travel time from districts reporting cases to areas in and around the Kivus, including neighbouring countries
 ![alt text](Outputs/TT_map_raster.png)

-Travel time from districts reporting cases to locations in Rwanda, coloured by percentile rank
+Travel time from districts reporting cases to locations in Uganda, coloured by percentile rank
 ![alt text](Outputs/TT_map_Uganda.png)

 Travel time from districts reporting cases to locations in Rwanda, coloured by percentile rank